LearnHub/avanti/README.md

 ### Public access

-One advantage ngrok has over avanti is that the access URL can be shared publicly.
+One advantage ngrok has over avanti is that the URLs can be accessed publicly.

-It would be possible to share public links if you punched a hole in your firewall; let us know if this is something you are interested in doing.
+It would actually be possible to share public links if you punched a hole in your firewall; let us know if this is something you are interested in doing.